 The program attracts scientists who are dedicated to pushing the boundaries of DNA research and making discoveries that will impact the prevention, early diagnosis, and treatment of genetic disorders.
-The program’s faculty uses a wide array of experimental systems, including yeast, C. elegans, Drosophila, zebrafish, mice, and humans, in their quest to understand biological processes.
+The program’s faculty members use a wide array of experimental systems, including yeast, C. elegans, Drosophila, zebrafish, mice, and humans, in their quest to understand biological processes.

 Research areas in the program include:

 Students in the program benefit from the strong tradition of interdisciplinary training at UT Southwestern.
 They are encouraged to collaborate across disciplines to gain a better understanding of the complexity of genetics and development.

 Students interested in joining the Genetics and Development Ph.D. program should apply to the interdisciplinary umbrella program within the Division of Basic Science.
 First-year students complete a core curriculum that includes a core course, three or four laboratory rotations, and training in the responsible conduct of research.
 Students who perform satisfactorily in the first-semester core course are qualified to enter the Genetics and Development Graduate Program.

 Professor, Cell Biology